2. iPhone X – “iPhone 10” (as in number 10), not “iPhone X” (as in letter ‘X’).

 The center of the top edge of the iPhone X screen is occupied by the front camera module and the face scanner.

-The “bangs” look really strange, and positive iPhone X reviews can be the result of the Stockholm syndrome or simply the adoption of the inevitable.
+The “bangs” look a bit strange, and positive iPhone X reviews can be the result of the Stockholm syndrome or simply the adoption of the inevitable.

 There are no options, so we will have to live with this and try to have fun. 🙂

 The upper part of the screen in iOS is used only for a few indicators, so the loss is really small.
 Again, the boundaries of this notch are neatly rounded.

 There is another version that with this design Apple returns the recognition to the iPhone in the crowd.

 5. In the status line, there is even less (unnecessary?) information.

 iOS, unlike Android, does not keep a million annoying notification icons in the status bar and does not allow third-party applications to enter this clean zone.